sigmavirus24/recipes/CONTRIBUTING.rst

 - Please provide an explanation of situations where the code is useful and tag your post with relevant words (to make it easily searchable).

-- All source code (unless it is incomplete) should be in a separate file and should be included in the text using the ``.. literalinclude::`` Sphinx directive.
+- All source code longer than 25 lines (unless it is incomplete) should be in a separate file and should be included in the text using the ``..
+  literalinclude::`` Sphinx directive.
 The file should reside in the ``source/`` directory.
 For example:

   ::